capitalch/trace/tracking.md

 1. Test on 10 lacs entries in TranH with Trial balance and BS

 # Trace mobile
+1. Login should not allow blank values
+2. Connection error to show when server not available
+3. When next button clicked then company name is not shown in dashboard app bar
                                                                                                 1. snack bar
                                                                                                 2. local storage
                                                                                                 3. Demo and Next functions
     4. Dashboard research
                                                                                                 4. Using token when query with server
 5. Research with horz and vert scrolls
 6. Server side implement executeSqlWithParamsArray

 # Functionality
                                                                                                 1. After successful login, the login data is injected in globalSettings
                                                                                                 2. LogOut clears the loginData from globalSettings
                                                                                                 3. HomePage, Next button appears when login is already done, otherwise disabled
                                                                                                 4. login failure clears the login data
 5. Dashboard shows bucode, branch, fin year and plus minus settings.
 All settings to be there in global settings